shadinbyte/smart-inventory-qc/README.md

 ## Contributing

 This is a portfolio project, but I'm open to suggestions!
-If you see ways to improve it or have ideas for features, feel free to open an issue or reach out.
+Feel free to open an issue or reach out if you see ways to improve it or have ideas for features.

 ## License

 Licensed under LGPL-3.0 - same as Odoo Community Edition.

 ---

-**About Me**: I'm a developer focused on building practical business solutions with Odoo.
-This project showcases my ability to understand real business problems and create tools that solve them.
-If you're looking for someone who can bridge the gap between technical implementation and business needs, let's talk.